Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips Algorithms

 \subsection{Group Forest-based Pruning (GFP)}

-Give that the plan space can be very large for some queries, traversing all \textsc{aqp}s to select informative plans can adversely impact efficiency of our solutions.
-Therefore, we need a strategy to quickly filter out uninformative \textsc{aqp}s.
-According to feedbacks from learners (Section~\ref{sec:feedback}), $AP_{\uppercase\expandafter{\romannumeral6}}$ and $AP_{\uppercase\expandafter{\romannumeral8}}$ in Table~\ref{tbl:eightAP} are uninformative.
-Observe that both these categories of plans have significant structural differences w.r.t. the \textsc{qep}.
-Hence, a simple approach to filter uninformative plans is to calculate the difference between each \textsc{aqp} and the \textsc{qep} and then discard \textsc{aqp}s with very large differences.
-Although this approach can reduce the number of plans, we still need to traverse the entire plan space for computing the differences.
-Hence, we propose a \textit{group forest-based} pruning strategy, which can not only reduce the number of \textsc{aqp}s but also avoid accessing the entire plan space during the pruning process.
+Because the plan space can be very large, traversing all \textsc{aqp}s to find informative plans can hurt efficiency.
+We therefore need a way to quickly discard uninformative \textsc{aqp}s.
+As shown in Section~\ref{sec:feedback}, $AP_{\uppercase\expandafter{\romannumeral6}}$ and $AP_{\uppercase\expandafter{\romannumeral8}}$ are uninformative, and both have large \textsf{LogiPln} differences from the \textsc{qep}.
+A simple approach is to compare each \textsc{aqp} with the \textsc{qep} and discard those with large differences, but this still requires scanning the entire plan space.
+To address this, we propose a \textit{group forest-based pruning} (\textsc{gfp}) strategy, which both reduces the number of \textsc{aqp}s and avoids accessing the entire plan space.